Directed-energy weapon: Microwave

-Some devices are described as microwave weapons; the microwave range is commonly defined as being between 300 MHz and 300 GHz (wavelengths of 1 meter to 1 millimeter), which is within the radiofrequency (RF) range.
-Some examples of weapons which have been publicized by the military are as follows:
+Some devices are described as microwave weapons; the microwave frequency is commonly defined as being between 300 MHz and 300 GHz (wavelengths of 1 meter to 1 millimeter), which is within the radiofrequency (RF) range.

 Active Denial System

 Active Denial System is a millimeter wave source that heats the water in a human target's skin and thus causes incapacitating pain.
 It was developed by the U.S. Air Force Research Laboratory and Raytheon for riot-control duty.
 Though intended to cause severe pain while leaving no lasting damage, concern has been voiced as to whether the system could cause irreversible damage to the eyes.
 There has yet to be testing for long-term side effects of exposure to the microwave beam.
 It can also destroy unshielded electronics.
-The device comes in various sizes, including attached to a Humvee.